jacobcode01/ChurnLabs/README.md

 - Connects to a PostgreSQL database using credentials stored in `.env`.
 - Fetches customer churn data required for model training and evaluation.
 - Stores raw dataset locally at `data/raw/customer-churn-raw.csv`.

-> [!NOTE]
-> Ensure that the PostgreSQL database is running and correctly configured before running ingestion.

-> [!IMPORTANT]
-> The ingestion step requires access to a PostgreSQL database.
->
-> If you do not have access to the original database, you have two options :
->
-> 1. Use your own PostgreSQL database
->    - Upload the [dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) to your database.
->    - Configure credentials in the `.env` file.
->    - Run `make ingest` to ingest the data locally.
->
-> 2. Skip ingestion and use dataset directly
->    - Download the [dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from Kaggle.
->    - Place it inside `data/raw/` as `customer-churn-raw.csv`.
->    - Skip ingestion and continue with preprocessing and training.
->
-> This ensures the project remains fully reproducible even without database access.

 <hr>